programarivm/php-chess/docs/heuristics.md

 ## All Oscillations of a Game

-[Chess\SanSignal](https://github.com/chesslablab/php-chess/blob/main/tests/unit/SanSignalTest.php) returns the oscillations of all evaluation features both in the time domain and the spectrum domain, and it also returns the individual components of both domains.
+[Chess\SanSignal](https://github.com/chesslablab/php-chess/blob/main/tests/unit/SanSignalTest.php) returns the oscillations of all evaluation features both in the time domain and the heuristic domain, and it also returns the individual components of both domains.

 ```php
 use Chess\SanSignal;